 - Wednesday 26, Thursday 27 and Friday 28 June 2024.

 Location and accommodation

-The Protocol Training will take place in a hotel in the center of Brussels, Belgium.
-Participants will be given the opportunity to reserve accommodation at the location of the training.
+The Protocol Training will take place in a hotel in the centre of Brussels, Belgium.
+Participants will be given the opportunity to reserve accommodation at the hotel where the training takes place.

-The costs for the Protocol Training are €2,395 per person (excluding 21% VAT) including:
+The cost for the Protocol Training is €2,395 in total per person (excluding 21% VAT).
+The fee includes:

-- All class material including an extensive binder with hand-outs and presentations.
+- All class materials including a binder with extensive hand-outs and presentations.

-- The book Protocol to Manage Relationships Today; Modern Relationship Management Based Upon Traditional Values (Amsterdam University Press, 2020).
+- The book Protocol to Manage Relationships Today (Amsterdam University Press, 2020).